 Breast-feeding: It is not known if interferon beta-1b passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children and adolescents: The safety and effectiveness of using this medication have not been established for children and adolescents less than 18 years of age.

 What other drugs could interact with this medication?

 There may be an interaction between interferon beta-1b and any of the following: